numpy/numpy/doc/neps/nep-0018-array-function-protocol.rst

 other NumPy-like projects.

-For example, we would like for the following code example to work equally well with any Numpy-like array object:
+For example, we would like for the following code example to work equally well with any NumPy-like array object:

 .. code:: python